Home Back to top

 How high above the fixture trap should the Sure-Vent be located?

-A minimum of four inches above the horizontal branch drain (trap).
+The Sure-Vent should be installed a minimum of four inches above the horizontal branch drain (trap).

 Related Resources